-Ashwagandha is an herb prescribed in Ayurveda as a supplement that reduces stress and improves mood.
-While it can be implemented in a variety of culinary applications, its benefits lie in the area of its effects rather than its flavor.
+Ashwagandha is an herb prescribed in Ayurveda as a supplement that reduces anxiety and improves mood.
+While it can be implemented in a variety of culinary applications (and we cover some here among the substitutes), its benefits lie in the area of its effects rather than its flavor.
 It is classified as an adaptogen, which is a medicinal herb that helps to normalize the body’s processes.
-There other herbal ingredients that can provide those same effects, which means that you have several options when looking for an ashwagandha substitute.
-Try one of these:
+There are other herbal ingredients that can provide those same effects, so you have several options when looking for an ashwagandha substitute.
+Try one of these.

 Your best bet: Rhodiola rosea

 Rhodiola rosea is another adaptogen that is used in essentially the same way as ashwagandha.
 These herbs are quite different in terms of their origins since Rhodiola rosea comes from Europe while ashwagandha is an Indian herb.
 Despite the differences between their original environments, the effects of Rhodiola rosea are similar to those of ashwagandha in that both herbs are used to treat stress and can be used as antidepressants; however, Rhodiola is also used to increase alertness.

 Both herbs have a bitter taste that can be disguised when accompanied by the right ingredients.
 For example, Rhodiola rosea is usually used in fruit smoothies.
 The sweetness of the fruit helps to disguise the bitterness.
 This herb can also be made into a tea.

 Maca is an Andean tuber plant that is in the same family as the radish.
 While maca root is eaten fresh in its home country of Peru, it is sold in powder form in the US.
 Maca powder has many of the same properties as ashwagandha.
 It is used to relieve stress and, like Rhodiola rosea, it can do this while also increasing energy and alertness.
 Peruvians have used maca for centuries and it is a great source of quite a few vitamins along with some minerals and amino acids.